Why Landscaping Crews Earn More with Digital Tipping Than Cash

 Lubos H.

-March 27, 2026
+Updated March 28, 2026

 5 min read

 Landscaping is one of the most visually impactful home services.
 Clients see the transformation every time they pull into their driveway.
-Yet landscaping crews are among the least-tipped service workers — not because the work isn't valued, but because the timing is all wrong for cash.
+Yet landscaping crews are among the least-tipped service workers, not because the work isn't valued, but because the timing is all wrong for cash.

 The invisible worker problem